Beppu Onsen 別府温泉

 Beppu Station can be reached by limited express train from Hakata, Oita, Miyazaki, and Hitoyoshi, as well as neighboring areas.

-All of the eight areas can be reached from Beppu Station by public transport or on foot.
-The closest one, Ekimae-koto Onsen, is a two-minute walk from the station, while the furthest one, Shibaseki Onsen, is a 38-minute train ride.
+All of the eight areas can be reached from Beppu Station by public transport.
+The closest one, Ekimae-koto Onsen, is a two-minute walk from the station, while the furthest one, Shibaseki Onsen, is about a 30-minute bus ride.

 Soaked in history